 It was known as the Plaza Cinema and it became Greenville’s first-ever suburban theatre that was an alternative to the downtown moviehouses (the Park Theatre and the Plitt Theatre), and was located in the Pitt Plaza Shopping Center on Greenville Boulevard.
 The Plaza Cinema under Charlotte-based Stewart and Everett Theatres opened on August 26, 1968 as a 530-seat single screen theatre with Jack Lemmon and Walter Matthau in “The Odd Couple”.
 The Plaza Cinema had the same architectural design as other cinemas that Stewart and Everett were building across eastern North Carolina.

-By 1986, Carmike Cinemas began acquiring this theatre after its acquisition of Stewart and Everett, and it was renamed Plaza Triple Theatres.
-Carmike closed the Plaza Triple Theatres on August 6, 1998, after more than 30 years serving the greater Greenville area.
+By 1986, Carmike Cinemas began acquiring this theatre after its acquisition of Stewart and Everett, and it was renamed Plaza Cinema 3.
+Carmike closed the Plaza Cinema 3 on August 6, 1998, after more than 30 years serving the greater Greenville area.

 Just login to your account and subscribe to this theater